 \section{Conclusion}

-In this paper, we address an underexplored but increasingly important challenge in hallucination detection: traceability for processes with multiple generative steps.
-We introduce VeriTrail, the first closed-domain hallucination detection method that not only evaluates the output’s faithfulness to the source, but also enables provenance tracing and error localization for a wide range of generative processes.
-For outputs deemed faithful, VeriTrail creates an evidence trail tracing the path to the source through intermediate outputs, whereas for unfaithful outputs it identifies the stages where hallucination likely occurred – providing transparency and actionable insights into the generative process.
+In this paper, we address two increasingly important challenges: effective hallucination detection and traceability for processes with multiple generative steps.
+We introduce VeriTrail, the first closed-domain hallucination detection method that not only evaluates the output’s faithfulness to the source material, but also provides provenance and error localization.
+For outputs deemed faithful, VeriTrail constructs an evidence trail that traces the path to the source material through intermediate outputs.
+For unfaithful outputs, it identifies the stages where hallucination likely occurred.
+As a result, VeriTrail provides transparency and actionable insights into generative processes.

-To evaluate VeriTrail’s performance and support future work on hallucination detection for processes with multiple generative steps, we created the FABLES+ and DiverseSumm+ datasets.
-Across both datasets, VeriTrail outperformed baseline methods in hallucination detection.
-In addition to traceability and hallucination detection performance gains, VeriTrail was designed with the user’s agency in mind: it allows the user to achieve their desired balance between computational cost and how conservative the system is in flagging hallucinations.
+To evaluate VeriTrail’s performance and support future work on traceability, we created FABLES+ and DiverseSumm+, the first datasets to include all intermediate outputs of processes with multiple generative steps as well as human-annotated faithfulness verdicts.
+Across both datasets, which span diverse generative processes and source document types, VeriTrail outperformed strong baselines in hallucination detection while remaining cost-effective.